csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - from *feature-engineering* -> *architecture engineering* -> *prompt engineering*
   - ![prompting_typology](../assets/prompting_typology.png)
 - early prompting papers
-  - LAMA [Language Models as Knowledge Bases?](https://arxiv.org/abs/1909.01066) (petroni...riedel, 2019) - Proposes using fill-in-the-blank (cloze) prompts for extracting knowledge from large language models
+  - LAMA [Language Models as Knowledge Bases?](https://arxiv.org/abs/1909.01066) (petroni...riedel, 2019) - Proposes using fill-in-the-blank (cloze) prompts for extracting knowledge from LLMs
     - create LAMA probe - dataset of (subject, relation, object) triplets with templates -- find that BERT can recall these relations
     - [How to Query Language Models?](https://arxiv.org/abs/2108.01928) (adolphs et al. 2021) - query LLMs by example (e.g. "Ronaldo plays for Portugal.
 Who does Neuer play for?")
     - How Can We Know What Language Models Know? ([jiang ... neubig, 2020](https://arxiv.org/abs/1911.12543))